rohan-deshpande/northwest/readme.md

 `<seed>`

-The repository, package or command you wish to seed from.
+The repository (url), package (npm package name) or command you wish to seed from.
 In the case of using commands to seed, you can only choose from the following supported commands

 * `create-react-app`
 * `vue`
 * `ng`

-If you would like more commands to be supported, please make an issue or open a PR.
+If you would like more commands to be supported, please open a PR.

 ### Scripts